 I think it’s safe to say that discussion around which protein powder is the best for muscle repair, growth or digestibility is debated often.
 Whey and casein being the two dairy proteins, and pea protein being the most common plant protein compared.
 But with hemp protein emerging and continuous research on the subject being undertaken, hemp protein is staking its place in this argument over the best protein powder.
 So what’s all the fuss with hemp as a product, and why is hemp protein a superior source of protein than other supplementary sources of protein?

-In addition, the ratio of Omega-3 to Omega-6 in hempseed oil aligns with those of current recommendations.
 Hemp protein is made through the extraction of hempseed oil, and the fine milling of the hemp seeds into a powder.
 Hemp protein contains around 15g of protein per 30g scoop of protein powder - this makes it a good, rich source of protein.
 When looking at the digestibility of these hemp protein is recognised as more readily and easily digestible in addition to having a more superior source of nutrition regarding essential amino acids.

 Hemp is easy to incorporate into the diet; as a powder as part of a smoothie, in seed form on the top of a salad, in granola, baked into muffins, breads and loaves, or on top of your peanut butter toast in the morning!
 Hemp is making its way into the mainstream diet, with all the known health benefits and more research emerging to convey these, there is no reason why it shouldn’t be.
 Hemp is a superior source of plant-based protein and it imparts a rich, nutty flavour to the foods it’s added to.
 Below are my two favourite hemp protein powder recipes.